 - In The Glass Castle: A Memoir, Jeannette Walls wrote about her very unusual childhood and bizarre parents.

-- In 700 Sundays, Billy Crystal wrote about growing up, with an emphasis on his relationship with his father, whose life with Billy lasted only 700 Sundays.
+- In 700 Sundays, Billy Crystal wrote about growing up, with an emphasis on his relationship with his father, who died when Billy was young.

 - In The Year of Magical Thinking, Joan Didion wrote about coping with grief after the death of her husband.